lullio/lullio/README.md

 # Hello there! 🖐️

-<p>I'm a Fullstack JavaScript Developer and Digital Marketing.
+<p>I'm a Web Analytics Specialist and Fullstack JavaScript Developer.
 Below you can see some of the tools and knowladge i acquired over my career.
-Keep in touch 😀</p>

-- I am experienced in HTML/CSS/JS, Java, C#, Windows Automation and other coding languages
-- I have worked web apps, mobile apps, API
+Feel free to reach out! 😀</p>

+- I have experience with HTML5, CSS3, JavaScript, SQL, Git, NodeJS, React, ExpressJS, and Python.
-- I have worked with Google Analytics 3, Google Analytics 4, Google Tag Manager, Looker Studio
+- I specialize in Universal Analytics, Google Analytics 4, Google Tag Manager, Looker Studio, and BigQuery.
-- I have experience with SQL, MongoDB, PostgreSQL, MySQL, SQL Developer and other database technologies
+- I am proficient in working with SQL, MongoDB, PostgreSQL, MySQL, SQL Developer, and other database technologies.
-- I have used Node, Express, React, jQuery and other framweworks
+- I have worked with frameworks such as Node, Express, React, and jQuery, among others.

 ## LANGUAGES